 If you’re feeling a spot of tingling in your body (and not just because you’ve been lying or sitting on your arm or leg for an extended period of time) again, this can be related to menopause.

-Fluctuating estrogen levels can affect our our central nervous system, which can in turn lead to our nerves behaving erratically!
+Fluctuating estrogen levels can affect our central nervous system, which can in turn lead to our nerves behaving erratically!
 One of the symptoms this can cause is tingling or numbness – typically in our hands, feet, arms and legs.
-Usually these symptoms are benign if unpleasant.
+Usually, these symptoms are benign if unpleasant.
 Incorporating some stretching exercises into your daily routine can help with blood flow, and an epsom salt bath can help with nerve function.

 However, pins and needles can also be a sign of other conditions, sometimes serious, so if this symptom persists you should seek expert advice to rule out any other causes and help you manage the symptom.

-Hormonal changes during the menopause can also lead to a reduction in bone density, known as osteoporosis.
+Hormonal changes during menopause can also lead to a reduction in bone density, known as osteoporosis.
 Osteoporosis makes you more vulnerable to breaks and fractures, can cause back pain, and can cause you to lose height or develop a stopped pose.

 Supplementing with calcium and eating a healthy, balanced diet along with weight-bearing exercise can all be protective, but, again getting professional opinion is always recommended.

 Women’s individual experience of perimenopause and menopause is very variable and you may have some or none of these symptoms.
 These symptoms can also be associated to a variety of other conditions, or may be due to a combination of menopause and other issues.
 Following the self-care advice recommended may help to alleviate these problems but, if you are still suffering, especially if you are experiencing any of the other common symptoms of menopause, consulting your GP is highly recommended.